archipel-network/archipel-core/README.md

 ### Test

 The µD3TN development is accompanied by extensive testing.
-For this purpose, you should install `gdb` and a recent version of Python 3 (>= 3.6).
+For this purpose, you should install `gdb` and a recent version of Python 3 (>= 3.6), plus the, `venv`, `pip`, and `setuptools` packages for your Python version.
 Our test suite covering static analysis, unit, and integration tests is documented in [`doc/testing.md`](doc/testing.md).

 ### Contribute